Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos, Running The Play.md

 1. The Advisory Council will coach, advise, monitor progress, and help resource the [[Critical Path]]
 2. Jordan will quarterback [[The Play]]
 3. Jordan will speak, publish, broadcast, travel, inspire, and spread [[The Message]]
-4. Those who resonate will be encouraged to Join The Movement via Jordan's website (*not Lionsberg, which must remain invitation only*)
+4. Those who resonate will be encouraged to [Join The Movement](https://jordannicholas.org/join_the_movement) via Jordan's website (*not Lionsberg, which must remain invitation only*)
-5. In February 2024, Jordan will invite the first members to become Lionsberg
+5. In February 2024, Jordan will invite a select few to become founding members of Lionsberg
 6. The **Lionsberg Members** in each Cycle will all extend [[The Invitation]] to the Wise Right People, at the Wise Right Time, for the Wise Right Reasons, to [[Progress]] towards the Next Milestone.
 7. We will attempt to progress through the Milestones as quickly as possible without sacrificing [[Quality]] to [[Quantity]]
 8. The Lionsberg Members in each Cycle are responsible for self-governance, self-sustenance, self-replication, and discerning, embodying, and enacting whatever is required to [[Progress]] towards the next Milestone.